wurbanski/circle-tui/README.md

 If you don't want to give a lot of thought into running this, use docker!
 `docker run -it -v ~/.circleci/cli.yml:/app/cli.yml wurbanski/circle-tui:latest --config /app/cli.yml`

+## Installation

+circle-tui requires python 3 and was tested on python 3.6 and 3.7.

+Steps:
+1. Create virtualenv with python 3 using your preferred method, e.g. `mkvirtualenv -p $(which python 3) circle-tui`
+2. Activate virtualenv and install requried packages: `pip install -r requirements.txt`
+3. Run app: `python main.py`

 ## Usage

 ```